MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-structure.md

 The [parse](/kusto/query/parse-operator) command in a transformation is limited to 10 columns per statement for performance reasons.
 If your transformation requires parsing more than 10 columns, split it into multiple statements as described in [Break up large parse commands](../logs/query-optimization.md#break-up-large-parse-commands).

 ## Required columns
 The output of every transformation must contain a valid timestamp in a column called `TimeGenerated` of type `datetime`.
 Make sure to include it in the final `extend` or `project` block!
-Creating or updating a DCR without `TimeGenerated` in the output of a transformation will lead to an error.
+Creating or updating a DCR without `TimeGenerated` in the output of a transformation leads to an error.

 ## Handling dynamic data
 Consider the following input with [dynamic data](/azure/data-explorer/kusto/query/scalar-data-types/dynamic):